Jan17392/asianodds/README.md

 ## Usage

-All returned objects from the gem are in the form of JSON (XML is not yet supported by the Gem).
+All returned objects from the gem are in the form of Ruby Hashes (or plain booleans if specified) with all Keys converted to Symbols.